Last Updated: October 10, 2022

 Merlot has lesser or no sugar at all than a typically dry wine, but it does not mean that it is without calories.
 There are approximately 625 calories in every 750ml bottle of Merlot.
 If it comes with residual sugar, Merlot will most likely have carbohydrates or carbs but very minimal.

 Taste Test: There's more to a Shiraz bottle!
 Why not try out Malbec and compare this with Merlot this time?
 Read our post regarding these two fine wines and check if these two have more similarities than dissimilarities or vice-versa -- Malbec vs Merlot: Which Of These Powerful Reds Is The Perfect Match For You?

 Choosing Between Syrah Vs. Merlot

 Merlot is a more suitable drink for newbies, and it is affordable.
-Syrah may not be an excellent choice for those who don’t know a lot about red wines.
+Shiraz may not be an excellent choice for those who don't know a lot about red wines.
 It has a dark fruity taste, and the French ones are costly.
-The good thing about Syrah, though, is it works so well for balancing out the flavors in grilled meats and cheeses.
+The good thing about Shiraz, though, is it works so well for balancing out the flavors in grilled meats and cheeses.